 These low interaction governance groups provide governance which is either internal to ASUW, require little interaction with the public or both.
 Because of this, these groups are not to be considered priorities for scheduling during the first run-week one priority scheduling block in the Wyoming Union.
 These should be encouraged to make use of the ASUW Senate Office for their weekly meetings whenever possible.
 Groups which choose not to use the senate office are subject to the availability and scheduling policies of all other student groups of the Union Events Office.
 These include:

-Academics, Technology and Sustainability Committee
+ASUW Advocacy, Diversity, and Policy Committee

-Constitution Committee

-Senate Vacancy Committee and Elections Commission

 Safe Ride Advisory Board

 Steering Committee

-Student Outreach and Policy Committee
+Student Outreach and Programming Committee

 Program and Institutional Development Committee

-Programming Committee